molly-cactus/discord-npc/README.md

 Too much knowledge about the bots has to be transmitted every single time; why can't the server remember their image, their name, etc?

 **Step 1:** The server knows what characters exist; the client can use those characters.
+What about the token, though?
+It would make sense to leave it with the client as a means of authentication; but this would also require duplication, in the form of two (or more...) character files, one on each end.
+Maybe this is too much.

 **Step 2:** The client can suggest new characters, which the server then remembers.